Great is the art of beginning, but greater the art is of ending.

 Ysobel’s Sea Crossing Ciphers

 There are four notes in the string crossing motif which is accompanied by a figure constructed from the first three notes of the Enigma Theme played in harmonic thirds for a total of six notes.
 Four countermelody notes are played along with three melody notes performed in harmonic thirds for a total of six.
 This combination of four and six notes is a coded reference to the numbers four and six.
 Those two numerals are enciphered throughout the Enigma Theme and in its first bridge passage.
-The significance of the numbers four and six is that the title of the covert Theme originates from Psalm 46.
+The significance of the numbers four and six is that covert Theme's title originates from Psalm 46.

-In Variation XIII, Elgar cites a melodic incipit from Felix Mendelssohn’s concert overture Calm Sea and Prosperous Voyage to sonically portray a sea crossing.
+Elgar cites in Variation XIII a melodic incipit from Felix Mendelssohn’s concert overture Calm Sea and Prosperous Voyage to sonically portray a sea crossing.
 This overture was inspired by the poetry of the German poet and playwright Johann Wolgang von Goethe.
 The image of a sea crossing intersects with the coded reference to a sea crossing in the C minor bridge passage of Variation V that links to Variation VI with its distinctive string crossing exercise motif.
 The function of a bridge is to provide a place to cross, a word intimately tied to Jesus, the friend secretly commemorated in Variation XIII.
-There are three bridge passages within the Enigma Variations, something analogous to three crosses at the crucifixion of Jesus.
+There are three bridge passages within the Enigma Variations, something analogous to the three crosses at the crucifixion of Christ.